Lepajewski/Publish-Subsribe-MQ/README.md

 Inside given values can be configured:
 - ADDRESS xx.xx.xx.xx - broker ip address
 - PORT xxxx - broker port
-- MAX_CLIENTS x - maximum amount of clients that can be connected at the same time
+- MAX_CLIENTS x - maximum amount of clients that can wait for connection accept at the same time
 - VERBOSE (true/false) - if set to true, broker will give additional information in the terminal when running

 # Signals